mDemianchuk/ds-lecture-maven/maven.markdown

 ### Apache Ant
 [![alt text](images/ant-logo.png)](https://ant.apache.org/)

-**Apache Ant** is a Java library and command-line tool whose mission is to drive processes described in build files as targets and extension points dependent upon each other.
-The main known usage of Ant is the build of Java applications.
-Ant supplies a number of built-in tasks allowing to compile, assemble, test and run Java applications.
-Ant can also be used effectively to build non Java applications, for instance C or C++ applications.
-More generally, Ant can be used to pilot any type of process which can be described in terms of targets and tasks.
+**Apache Ant** is a Java build automation tool that follows rules described in configuration files to build and deploy applications.
+Ant provides a wide variety of default tasks allowing to compile, assemble, test and run Java programs.
+In addition to that, Ant is compatible with non Java applications, for example C or C++ applications.

 #### Ant Key Advantages